Hotmoka/hotmoka/README.md

    versions of Hotmoka.
 Performing this initialization by hand leads to fragile and error-prone code.

-In all these examples, Hotmoka provides decorators, that is, implementation of the `Node` interface built from an existing `Node` object.
-The decorator is just an alias to the decorated node, but adds some functionality or performs some action on it.
+In all these examples, Hotmoka provides decorators, that is, implementations of the `Node` interface built from an existing `Node` object.
+A decorator is just an alias to the decorated node, but adds some functionality or performs some action on it.
 Figure 34 shows that there are decorators for each of the three situations enumerated above.